Table of Contents

 In this case, your goal is to practice your craft, to get better, to start doing, going out there and taking photographs, brainstorming and thinking about filming cool videos or anything along those lines.

 Some of you might be younger with fewer responsibilities, no dependents, and not have things that tie you down.
 And some others might have a 9-5, kids, pets, a significant other to attend to as well.
 Regardless, you have to make time for it, it's the only way to get better at it.

 Try Everything, Try Different Things

 This is a personal topic, I cannot tell you what to focus on, this decision, this focus comes from within, and you should not let people tell you how to live your life.

 However, what I can recommend, is to try absolutely everything.
-Try multiple things, do some self-exploration, and see what inspires you, what makes you happy.
+Try multiple things, do some self-exploration, and see what inspires you, and what makes you happy.

-Try taking portrait photos of your family and friends, attend a local event and try to do some event photography, or a friend's wedding as well.
+Try taking portrait photos of your family and friends, attending a local event and trying to do some event photography, or a friend's wedding as well.
 Take a stroll around your city, does anything stand out? landmarks, people, moments, what do you see?

 Not only that, but try different equipment as well, try different cameras, not all cameras feel the same, not all cameras are a joy to use, and like it or not, that will impact your experience as well.